 - What other content can we translate or trans-create at the same time?

 Three questions will turn scaling content into a strategic discussion and make it a collaborative effort among key stakeholders.

 - What are the success metrics you’ll use to determine effectiveness?

-- Who are you targeting (what segment of customers)?
+- Who are you targeting (what segment of customers) specifically?

 By answering these questions, you’ll have a better idea of what and how to scale rather than just going about the process blindly.

 We’ve all heard the saying “work smarter, not harder.”
 While scaling content across regions always takes some elbow grease, working strategically from the get-go will maximize efficiency and effectiveness.

 So, don’t skip these important conversations!